indrz/indrz-be/docs/api/readme.md

 ## Authentication

 To access your content on the indrz.com cloud platform you need a valid TOKEN.
 This ensures the saftey of your data, so you control who has access to your data.
-The Authorization token must be passed along with each request.
-If you are hosting your own instance of indrz we highly recommend you do the same and get a SSL Certificate to ensure the saftey of your own API.
+The Authorization token must be passed along in the header.
+If you are hosting your own instance of indrz we highly recommend you do the same and get an SSL Certificate to ensure the saftey of your own instance and API.

     curl -X GET https://api.indzr.com/v1/example/ -H 'Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6tt9k'

+Authentication is built using the Django Rest Framework http://www.django-rest-framework.org/  for more information please visit there wonderful documentation.

 ## Indoor Direction API